• Nov 24, 2023

 • Incorporate any other question banks.

-When choosing when to book your USMLE Step 1 exam, consider your practice test scores.
-It's best to schedule your exam when your scores are close to your target, ideally within a 15-point range.
+Watch the results of a practice test so that you can know when to take your USMLE Step 1 exam.
+You want to book your exam when your scores are more or less to your desired target within a 15-point range.
 This ensures you're ready for the real test.
+Payment of the USMLE test cost will allow you to book a slot.

 Regarding timing, it's wise to book your exam slot about five months before your planned test date.
 This early planning provides enough time to prepare without rushing and increases your chances of getting the date you want.
 This way, you can reduce stress and secure your preferred exam slot.